core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 This section provides examples of different message exchanges when CoAP is used with group communication.
 The examples consider:

-* A client with address ADDR_CLIENT and port PORT_CLIENT.
+* A client with address ADDR_CLIENT and port number PORT_CLIENT.

 * A CoAP group associated with the IP multicast address ADDR_GRP and port number PORT_GRP.